 - “Take a Hike” with the Owner (Jay Raffaldini) at Raffaldini Vineyards: Regularly scheduled during the warmer months, owner Jay Raffaldini guides participants through the surrounding woods and vineyards for an intimate discussion of the winery’s history and what’s still to come.
 Includes guided hike, lunch, and two glasses of wine.

-- Combine Wine and Beer at Westbend Winery & Brewery: Sample the best of both worlds at Westbend Winery & Brewery.
-The first winery to open in the Yadkin Valley, Westbend has now expanded its offerings to include craft beer brewed on site – with more than 10 in rotation.
+- Combine Wine and Beer at Westbend Tavern: Sample the best of both worlds at Westbend Tavern.
+The first winery to open in the Yadkin Valley, Westbend has now expanded its offerings to include craft beer brewed on-site – with more than 10 in rotation.

 Memorable Tasting Rooms & Scenic Views